asherikov/codeincomplete/README.md

 ### General rules

 - Enforce language standard using corresponding compiler flag.
+Don’t use standard extensions.

 - Dependency on Boost is almost inevitable in large projects, don’t try to fight it by integrating newer compiler with the latest standard support.
 Don’t